Irisi99/SAT4J-API-Fuzzing/README.md

 Create 'traces' folder inside ant build folder for the following commands

-API Fuzzer is run with following command : java -cp org.sat4j.core.jar org/sat4j/fuzzer/APIFuzzer
+API Fuzzer is run with following command : java -cp org.sat4j.core.jar org/sat4j/fuzzer/APIFuzzer The acceptable parameters are :
+    -s seed (long)
+    -n nrOfTraces (int)
+    -v to run it in verbose mode
+    -p to skip IDRUP Proof check

 API Trace Runner is run with following command : java -cp org.sat4j.core.jar org/sat4j/fuzzer/TraceRunner argument If the argument is a seed then it will run the TraceFactory and generate a trace file for it